ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 <TutorialsTop highlightId={3} />

+This tutorial walks through a slice-based approach to segmentation, which is helpful background for learning about the task.
+This was used to generate the 2023 [Grand Prize results](grandprize).
+We are now working on more automated, 3D approaches to segmentation.
+For more information on those approaches, see [Segmentation - a different approach](tutorial4).

 :::tip
 Please see the accompanying video tutorial for segmentation using Volume Cartographer here: https://www.youtube.com/watch?v=gdQmepxWhuY
 :::

 As we saw in the ["Scanning" tutorial](/tutorial2), it’s quite hard to extract useful information out of a “word soup”, even when the ink is quite clear.
 For this tutorial we’ll show how to use virtual unwrapping to produce a flattened image which shows the content clearly.